 You’ll find the quality of vehicles that private guides use a pleasant surprise.
 The vehicles we travelled in were almost new, immaculately clean and fully air-conditioned.
 The only teeny wrinkle is that some cars don’t have a huge boot (trunk).
 In Beijing, our driver struggled to get our hold cases and cabin bags into the boot.
 Our guide had a cabin bag on his knees for the drive from the airport to the hotel.

 The state regulates all Chinese tour guides which take a strict annual national tour guide certificate examination sponsored by China National Tourism Administration.
-You can be confident that tour guides in China are incredibly knowledgeable!
+You can be confident that China private tour guides are incredibly knowledgeable!
 You’ll find them keen to share their wealth of knowledge with you, and they love questions!

 3. Guides Help You Check-In at Your Hotel